glasgowm148/ergonaut-handbook/Guides/yield/lending.md

 2. **Acquire ERG**: Purchase ERG from an exchange, if you don't already own it.
 You'll need ERG not just for lending but also to pay transaction fees on the Ergo network.
 3. **Deposit into Duckpools**: Follow the instructions on Duckpools to deposit your ERG into one of the lending pools.
 Ensure you understand the terms, including the interest rate and any fees.
 4. **Earn Interest**: Once your ERG is in the pool, you'll start earning interest.
 The rate can vary based on demand for loans and the amount of ERG in the pool.

+### Analytics

+Some early analytics pulled up by Luivatra shows a [8% return in ~5 months](https://twitter.com/Luivatra/status/1750497386856665115) on SigUSD deposited in duckpools.

 ### Risks and Considerations